progrhyme/clenv/README.md

 Command `cload` loads shell resources using `.` (or `source` in bash/zsh) shell function.
+And shell function `cllib` in `shrc.d/cload.shrc` has the same feature.

 If you have already configured **clenv**, following code loads _mylib.sh(rc)_ file under `$CLENV_ROOT/environments/$env/lib/`